Trump declares national emergency due to COVID-19

 WASHINGTON (AP) — President Donald Trump announced Friday that he is declaring the coronavirus pandemic a national emergency, as Washington struggles with providing Americans with relief and officials race to slow the spread of the outbreak.

 Speaking from the Rose Garden, Trump said, “I am officially declaring a national emergency.”
-He said the emergency would open up $50 billion for state and local governments to respond to the outbreak.
+He said it would free up as much as $50 billion for state and local governments to respond to the outbreak.
+Trump also waived interest on federally held student loans and moved to prop up energy markets, by directing the Department of Energy to buy oil to fill the strategic petroleum reserve “’right up to the top.”

+The partnership will include drive-thru testing in some locations and an online portal to screen those seeking to get tested.

+Still, Trump said that officials don’t want people taking the test unless they have certain symptoms.
+“It’s totally unnecessary,” Trump said.
+He added, “This will pass.”

-Trump spoke as negotiations continue between the White House and Congress on an aid package, but there was no announcement of a breakthrough, as House Democrats prepare to vote on their own measure Friday.
+Trump said the White House and Congress have yet to agree on a broader aid package, claiming that he doesn’t believe House Democrats are “giving enough.”
+Lawmakers are preparing to vote on their own measure Friday.

-Speaker Nancy Pelosi announced Friday the House would approve its coronavirus aid package, imploring the Trump administration and congressional Republicans to “put families first” by backing back the effort to provide Americans with relief as officials race to slow the spread of outbreak.
+Speaker Nancy Pelosi said Friday the House would approve its coronavirus aid package, imploring the Trump administration and congressional Republicans to “put families first” by backing the effort to provide Americans with relief.

-The House Democratic leader spoke from the speaker’s balcony at the Capitol ahead of President Donald Trump’s planned 3 p.m. new conference at the White House, as the power centers of Washington were shuttered to visitors.
+The House Democratic leader spoke from the speaker’s balcony at the Capitol ahead of Trump’s news conference at the White House, as the power centers of Washington were shuttered to visitors.

 “Our nation, our great nation has faced crisis before,” Pelosi said.
 “And every time, thanks to the courage and optimism of the American people, we have prevailed.
 Now, working together, we will once again prevail.”

-Trump has not yet publicly backed the package, making its outcome uncertain in Congress, as he prepares his own response, which was still evolving in the hours before his press conference.
+Trump has not yet publicly backed the package, making its outcome uncertain in Congress.

-Trump is poised to invoke emergency powers to confront the crisis, according to two people familiar with the planning who spoke on condition of anonymity.
-It was still unclear, however, what mechanism Trump would use to free up additional federal resources for testing and treatment as well as for helping those struggling with the economic fallout.

-Trump announced his event at the White House with a tweet: “Topic: CoronaVirus!”

 Central to the package is free testing for the virus and guaranteed sick pay for workers who are taking time away from jobs, along with an infusion of dollars to handle unemployment benefits and boost food programs for children, families and seniors.